-In this section is presented the behaviour of the shock position in ideal, in thermal equilibrium and chemical non-equilibrium, and in thermochemical non-equilibrium conditions.
-Only first-order solutions are compared because the second-order ideal gas solutions did not present converged ones.
+In this section is presented the behaviour of the shock position in thermochemical non-equilibrium conditions for the five and seven species models.
+Both first- and second-order solutions are compared between them.

-The detached shock position in terms of pressure distribution, in the inviscid case and first-order accurate solution, is exhibited in Fig. 31.
-It is shown the ideal-gas-shock position, the thermal equilibrium and chemical non-equilibrium shock position ([22]), and the thermochemical nonequilibrium shock position.
-As can be observed, the ideal-gas-shock position is located at 1.30 m, whereas the thermal equilibrium and chemical nonequilibrium and the thermochemical nonequilibrium positions are located at 0.95 m.
-As referred in the CFD literature, in reactive flow the shock is closer to the configuration.
+The detached shock position in terms of pressure distribution, in the inviscid case, and first- and second-order accurate solutions, is exhibited in Fig. 31.
+It is shown the thermochemical non-equilibrium shock position for the five and seven species models.
+As can be observed, the second-order results yield closer shock positions in relation to the blunt body nose.
+Particularly, the second-order, five species model, is the closest solution to the inviscid case.